pgtipping/Synthalyst/memory-bank/activeContext.md

 ## Current Focus (March 16, 2025)

 The current focus is on optimizing LLM model usage for the Synthalyst platform, particularly for the Knowledge GPT and Learning Creator features.
 The goal is to achieve cost efficiency while providing excellent multilingual experiences and up-to-date information.
+We're also expanding Knowledge GPT with specialized domains, starting with medical knowledge.

 ### Recent Changes